 Recognize and embrace the value of every earned credit you’ve garnered.
 An unpaid role in a friend’s production or any acting opportunity that stirs excitement may not put many dollars into your bank account.
 But the opportunity to add a new credit to both your résumé and your IMDb profile has added value that exceeds far beyond what you might have been paid for that work.

 The new acting business landscape continues to require adaptation, patience, and strategic planning for all of us.
-Certainly, the proliferation of low budget contracts, in particular, that SAG-AFTRA asks actors to accept and work under have impacted the equation.
-While earning a living for either actor or talent rep has always been a math challenge, it’s a different math problem now because of these new factors.
+While earning a living for either actor or talent rep has always been a math challenge, it’s a different math problem because of these new factors.

 The views expressed in this article are solely that of the individual(s) providing them,